 Are you certified by the American Board of Plastic Surgery?
 If so, How long?

 Yes, I became Board Certified in 1997, the first year I was eligible.
-I have been a Guess Examiner for the Oral Board Examination since 2002.
+I have been a Guest Examiner for the Oral Board Examination since 2002.
 I am now a senior examiner for this examination, and also serve on the Advisory Council for the American Board of Plastic Surgery.

 Have you ever been disciplined by a board or by the state?